BillStephens2022/Trillo/README.md

   ## Description

-  Trillo is a sample travel website built using advanced CSS techniques including flexbox and animations.
+  Trillo is a sample travel website built using advanced CSS / SCSS techniques including flexbox and animations.
 The website features a responsive design with photos, user reviews and ratings, and animated buttons.
   ![screenshot](img/screenshot.png)

   ## Table of Contents